zhuje/plugins/docs/staticlistvariable/cue-sdk.md

-# Static List Variable builder
+# Static List Variable CUE SDK

-The Static List Variable builder helps creating static list variables in the format expected by Perses.
+This library helps creating static list variables in the format expected by Perses.

 ## Usage